top of page

 Although many participants in the Researcher Wellbeing Project had mechanisms in place to help them cope with their research, such as swimming, taking breaks from their research, and talking to friends and family, it was rare for them to have a wellbeing plan or any formal support from their research institution.
 Indeed, those who had any clear plan of how to look after themselves gained that from professional experience outside of academia.
 When we asked what they wanted in terms of support, they echoed “a toolbox of options […] both informal and formal” to help stop them feeling like it was their responsibility to cope with this emotional work alone.
 In short, they wanted their supervisors/managers, teams and institutions to help them, including:

-We have included the above in our Bronze, Silver and Gold staged recommendations for institutions which provides guidance on how institutions can progress from awareness raising and written processes to improve researcher wellbeing (key to Bronze standard), to move to proactive inclusion of funded Researcher Wellbeing Plans in funding bids (progression to Silver standard), and a whole institutional response with proactive support for all (key to a Gold standard approach).
-However, if you are an early career researcher just setting out on a research project the idea of persuading your supervisor that your wellbeing is an important consideration might be intimidating, let alone taking such a proposal to your whole institution!
-This is why we have set up SWELL (Strategic leadership in researcher Wellbeing), where we provide guidance on how to approach this topic with your supervisor, and if you are a supervisor how to approach this topics with your department/institution.
+We have included the above in our Bronze, Silver and Gold Standard recommendations for institutions and funders which provides guidance on how institutions can progress from awareness raising and written processes to improve researcher wellbeing (key to Bronze standard), to move to proactive inclusion of funded Researcher Wellbeing Plans in funding bids (progression to Silver standard), and a whole institutional response with proactive support for all (key to a Gold standard approach).
+A few institutions are now working towards implementing these standards, and some topic specific organisations are also advocating for change, for example the Sexual Violence Research Initiative in South Africa has this as a theme at their 2024 Forum.
+However, if you are an early career researcher just setting out on a research project or even a seasoned researcher, the idea of persuading your supervisor that your wellbeing is an important consideration might be intimidating, let alone taking such a proposal to your whole institution!
+This is why we have set up the Researcher Wellbeing Strategic Change Group, where we provide guidance on how toapproach this topic with your supervisor, and if you are a supervisor how to approach this topics with your department/institution.

 Individual Task